Alexhuszagh/PyCPP/pycpp/stl/README.md

  To disable defaulting to `xxhash`, simply configure the project by passing `-DUSE_XXHASH=OFF` to CMake.

+### File Streams

+PyCPP assumes data is [UTF-8 encoded](http://utf8everywhere.org/), since is compact, universal, and backwards compatible with ASCII.
+However, certain operating systems, most notably Windows, use UTF-16 for their filesystem API.
+To reliably open files with Unicode names, one must use the UTF-16 filesystem API, requiring the conversion of data from multi- to single-byte character sets for subsequent processing.

+PyCPP therefore separates the path and stream character sets: all streams read and write narrow (char-based) data, while the file streams accept both UTF-8 and native paths (UTF-16 on Windows).
+Internally, the file streams convert paths to the native encoding, create a C `FILE` stream from the path, and wrap the low-level stream for I/O operations.
+This implementation is similar to both GCC and Clang, and therefore provides native performance for the underlying file streams.

+PyCPP's separation of the path and stream character set differs significantly from a similar strategy found in [Boost.Filesystem](https://github.com/boostorg/filesystem/blob/master/include/boost/filesystem/fstream.hpp#L27).
+For certain compilers without wide character overloads for narrow streams, Boost internally converts UTF-16 wide paths to ANSI paths, which does not work for the majority of Unicode code points.
+PyCPP, on the other hand, uses Unicode filesystem APIs on all platforms, ensuring international filename support.

 ## Backports

 C++17 includes novel STL containers which provide much-needed functionality to C++.
 However, all these types are fully standards-compliant with a C++11 compiler, so we provide backports for them.
 Please reference the STL documentation for each of the following types, as it will not be duplicated here: